 The Scientific and Statistical Committee (SSC) is composed of scientists from local and federal agencies, academic institutions, and other organizations.
-Members of the SSC are selected by the Council from a pool of applicants with appropriate education and training in physical, natural, and social sciences and serve indefinite terms.
 These scientists represent a range of disciplines required for the scientific oversight of fishery management in the Western Pacific Region.
 The role of the SSC is to (a) identify scientific resources required for the development of FEPs and amendments, and recommend resources for Plan Teams; (b) provide multi-disciplinary review of management plans or amendments, and advise the Council on their scientific content; (c) assist the Council in the evaluation of such statistical, biological, economic, social, and other scientific information as is relevant to the Council's activities, and recommend methods and means for the development and collection of such information; and (d) advise the Council on the composition of both the Archipelagic and Pelagic Plan Teams.
 Members of the SSC are selected by the Council from a pool of applicants with appropriate education and training in physical, natural, and social sciences and serve indefinite terms.

 The recently amended MSA may affect the duties of some of the various subgroups identified in this section.
-For example, the SSC will have a strong role in specifying total allowable catches for stocks managed under this FEP.
+For example, the SSC will now have a strong role in specifying total allowable catches for stocks managed under this FEP.